29sayantanc/Parrot-Stt/README.md

     *   Download and install Ollama from the [official website](https://ollama.com/).

 2.  **Install a Vision Model:**
     *   Parrot needs a **multimodal (vision)** model to analyze screenshots.
 Open your command prompt or terminal and pull a model.
-We recommend starting with a smaller, fast model like `llava` or `qwen`.
+We recommend starting with a smaller, fast model like  `qwen`.
     *   Run the following command:
         ```bash
-        ollama pull llava
+        ollama pull <your model name>
         ```
         or
         ```bash
-        ollama pull qwen:1.8b
+        ollama pull qwen2.5vl:3b
         ```

 ### How It Works